Optane Memory – Has Intel Created a Universal Memory Technology?

 On a typical day I will read all manner of articles and press releases.
 I will comment on them and post these to the client side of ned.
 This is part of ned’s subscription service.
 It helps ned’s clients sort through the stream of news.

-I am writing here because of a recent article about Intel’s recently released Optane memory products in IEEE Spectrum.
+I am writing here in response to an IEEE Spectrum article about Intel’s recently released Optane memory products.
 In short, Intel’s Optane products are based on 3D XPoint memory, which Intel developed with Micron.
 Optane is currently marketed as an intermediary between storage and memory.
-It sounds arcane but it will be a big deal if Optane can someday become the Universal Memory i.e. replace storage and memory.
+It sounds arcane but it will be a big deal if Optane can someday become the Universal Memory i.e. replace storage and DRAM.
 As I have written before, a Universal Memory will be difficult to realize, but if it is realized it will be very valuable.

 where am I going?

 I want to focus on one point.
 In the sixth paragraph the IEEE article reads “Intel … won’t say what the technology really is, but this doesn’t seem to bother researchers or analysts.”
 It bothers me.
 I want to know what it is.

-At the heart of any memory are unit cells, where bits of data are stored in these unit cells.
+At the heart of any memory are unit cells i.e. where data is stored.
 Generally, there is one bit per unit cell.
 Digging deeper, each unit cell has a storage element.
 In current memories the storage element is silicon-based.
 We know that the 3D XPoint storage element is based on a new material i.e. it is not silicon-based.
 There are many in the community that believe 3D XPoint is based on PCRAM.
 I have written about PCRAM at length over the years (here and here, for example) and was not surprised by its early demise.
 If Optane is actually based on a PCRAM storage element it would certainly be different from the one that is no longer with us.
 Some level of research in PCRAM would have continued over the years.
 This, in turn, may have lead to an evolution in the technology and it became viable.
 It will still be “phase change” but it would be a new material or structure.